geckolang/gecko/README.md

 ### Language specification

-#### &mdash; Naming & name mangling
+#### &mdash; Identifiers &amp; naming

 Naming is straight forward.
-Whitespace and most special characters are disallowed in names, however the following exceptions exist: `$`, `_`.
-Names must not start with a number.
+Whitespace and most special characters are disallowed in names (with the exception of `_`).
+Identifiers must not start with a number.
 They must also not be reserved keywords or types.

-Here is the exact regular expression rule for names:
+Here is the exact regular expression rule for identifiers:

 ```r
 ^([_a-zA-Z]+[\w]*)
 ```

 [_🔗test this regular expression_](https://regex101.com/r/KDIWdL/1)

-Name mangling affects functions, structs, and globals.
-Names of any entities defined on the global environment (under the lack of a module definition) are _not_ name mangled.
-In other words, only entities under module are affected by name mangling.
-Externs are never name mangled, even if declared under a module.

 #### &mdash; Comments